The Corelatus Blog

 'bicc.cap' only contains one packet and it's not SS7.

-'ansi_map_win.pcap' contains trucated packets.
+'ansi_map_win.pcap' contains truncated packets.

 'packlog-example.cap' contains a hex dump of a few packets, in a pinch we could convert it with 'text2pcap'.